rprouse/Commodore64/src/asm/Readme.md

 - JSR - Jump to subroutine
 - BRK - Break to the monitor
+- NOP - Do nothing.
+Useful for reserving space or toggleing with a BRK for debugging
 - RTS - Return from subroutine

+## Addressing Modes

+- Implied - There is no address, it is implied by the instruction
+- Accumulator - Effectively the same as implied but works on the accumulator
+- Immediate - Provide a constant value (#$32)
+- Absolute - Provide a full memory address ($0804)
+- Zero-Page - Provide one byte in the zero page ($00 to $FF)
+- Absolute, Indexed - An absolute address offset by the X or Y register ($8084,x)
+- Zero-Page, Indexed - A zero-page address offset by the X or Y register. ($E0,x) Supports negative indexes when the register is negative.
+- Relative - Jump a relative distance forward or backward from branch commands.
+- Indirect - JMP to the address stored at an address JMP ($1234)
+- Indirect, Indexed - The indirect address must be in the zero page, two bytes, low byte first.
+Then indexed with the Y register to form the final effective address.
+LDA ($C0),Y
+- Indexed, Indirect - Uses the X register and the indexing takes place first.
+LDA ($C0,X)

 ## Status Flags